Linus Galleries, Los Angeles Art Shows

 4) What is difficult for you about your chosen medium?

-5) Do you have any secret talents unrelated to your art making?
+5) Do you have any secret talents or party tricks unrelated to your art making?

 7) Any parting advice for budding artists?

-Do you create exceptional contemporary artwork and want to submit for Los Angeles art shows?
+Do you create exceptional visual art and want to become a Los Angeles contemporary art name too?

 Keep up with our news and updates with all of our following social media sites: